-PIRs are basically made of a pyroelectric sensor (which you can see above as the round metal can with a rectangular crystal in the center), which can detect levels of infrared radiation.
+PIRs are basically made of a pyroelectric sensor (which you can see below as the round metal can with a rectangular crystal in the center), which can detect levels of infrared radiation.
 Everything emits some low level radiation, and the hotter something is, the more radiation is emitted.
 The sensor in a motion detector is actually split in two halves.
 The reason for that is that we are looking to detect motion (change) not average IR levels.
 The two halves are wired up so that they cancel each other out.
 If one half sees more or less IR radiation than the other, the output will swing high or low.

 Our older PIRs looked like this:

 These stats are for the PIR sensor in the Adafruit shop which is very much like the Parallax one .
 Nearly all PIRs will have slightly different specifications, although they all pretty much work the same.
 If there's a datasheet, you'll want to refer to it

 - Output: Digital pulse high (3V) when triggered (motion detected) digital low when idle (no motion detected).
 Pulse lengths are determined by resistors and capacitors on the PCB and differ from sensor to sensor.